SherG/cool-iron/blog/seo-set-forget.md

 You needn't try to do everything, or everything at once.
 Following quality standards for content, and best practices when posting, can go far.

 In many cases, such as scaling a business with a traffic-based revenue model, it may make more sense to hire a professional.
-But even then, the knowledge you gain from learning about SEO, will be invalauble.
+But even then, the knowledge you gain from learning about SEO, will be invaluable.
 And building in-house, specialized capacity may be more economically viable.

 ## Summary